How to Build a Teletherapy App: Step by Step Guide

 2. Define the Core Functional Requirements

 Avoid feature bloat.
 More doesn’t mean better—it means more bugs, higher costs, and slower time-to-market.
+While advanced features like AI-driven recommendations, personalized treatment plans, or community support can enhance user experience, they should be added only after the core features are stable.
 Instead, prioritize functionality that solves the core user problem.

 3. Design the User Experience Around Comfort and Clarity